-- (ii) Planning may not work in a dynamic environment: business environment is dvnamic, nothing is constant.
-The environment consists of a number of dimensions, economic, political, physical, legal and social dimensions.
-The organisation has to constantly adapt itself to changes.
+- Following a pre-decided plan, when circumstances have changed, may not turn out to be in the organisations interest. - (ii) Planning may not work in a dynamic environment: The business environment is dynamic, nothing is constant.
+The environment consists of a number of dimensions, political, economic, physical, and social dimensions. legal organisation The has to constantly adapt itself to changes.
 It becomes difficult to accurately assess future trends in the environment if economic policies are modified or political conditions in the country are not stable or there is a natural calamity.
-Competition in market can also upset financial plans, sales targets may have to be revised and, accordingly, cash budgets also need to be modified since they are based on sales figures.
-Planning cannot foresee everything and thus, there may be obstacles to effective planning. - (iii) Planning reduces creativity:

-Planning is an activity which is done by the top management.
+Competition in the market can also upset financial plans, sales targets may have to be revised and, accordingly, cash budgets also need to be modified since they are based figures.
+Planning cannot foresee everything and thus, there may be obstacles to effective planning. - (iii) Planning reduces creativity: Planning is an activity which is done by the top management.
 Usually the rest of the members just implements these plans.
 As a consequence, middle management and other decision makers are neither allowed to deviate from plans nor are they permitted to act on their own.
 Thus, much of the initiative or creativity inherent in them also gets lost or reduced.
 Most of the time, employees do not even attempt to formulate plans.
-They only

-- carry out orders.
+They only carry out orders.
 Thus, planning in a way reduces creativity since people tend to think along the same lines as others.
-There is nothing new or innovative. - (iv) Planning involves huge costs: When plans are drawn up huge are involved in formulation.
+There is nothing new or innovative.

+- (iv) Planning involves huge costs: When plans are drawn up huge costs are involved in their formulation.
 These may be in terms of time and money for example, checking accuracy of facts may involve lot of time.
 Detailed plans require scientific calculations to ascertain facts and figures.
 The costs incurred sometimes may not justify the benefits derived from the plans.
-There are a number of incidental costs as well, like expenses on boardroom meetings, discussions with professional experts and preliminary investigations to find out the viability of the plan. - (v) Planning is a time-consuming process: Sometimes plans to be drawn up take so much of time that there is not much time left for their implementation. - (vi) Planning does not guarantee success: The success of an enterprise is possible only when plans are properly drawn up and implemented.
-Any plan needs to be translated into action or it becomes meaningless.
+There are a number of incidental costs as well, like expenses on boardroom meetings, discussions with professional preliminary and experts investigations to find out the viability of the plan. - (v) Planning is a time-consuming process: Sometimes plans to be drawn up take so much of time that there is not much time left for their implementation.

+(vi) Planning does not guarantee success: The success of an enterprise is possible only when plans are properly drawn and implemented. plan needs to be translated into action or it becomes meaningless.
 Managers have a tendency to rely on previously tried and tested successful plans.
 It is not always true that just because a plan has worked before it will work again.
-Besides, there are many other unknown factors to be considered.
+Besides, there are so many other unknown factors to be considered.
 This kind of complacency and false sense of security may actually lead to failure instead of success.
-However, despite its limitations, planning is not useless exercise.
+However, despite its limitations, planning is not a useless exercise.
 It is a tool to be used with caution.
 It provides a base for analysing future courses of action.
 But, it is not a solution to all problems.